Russia takes aim at urban areas; Biden vows Putin will 'pay'

 Cluster bombs shoot smaller “bomblets” over a large area, many of which fail to explode until long after they’ve been dropped.
 If their use is confirmed, that would represent a new level of brutality in the war.

-“We are joining with our European allies to find and seize your yachts, your luxury apartments, your private jets,” he said.
-“We are coming for your ill-begotten gains.”

-Biden trumpeted the toll global measures had taken on the Russian economy already, including a stock market plunge and currency devaluation.

-Moscow made new threats of escalation, days after raising the specter of nuclear war.
+Moscow made new threats of escalation Tuesday, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West's “economic war” against Russia could turn into a “real one.”

 Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
 Among other things, the Kremlin is not allowing the fighting to be referred to as an “invasion” or “war.”